 - Measures to support knowledge transfer and information, advisory services, and cooperation can be used to spread knowledge and increase innovation in plant protection.

 Certain sectoral measures include environmental actions in the related operational programmes.
 These environmental actions may include the promotion of the sustainable use of pesticides.
 This is the case for fruit and vegetables sector.

-Due to start in 2023, the new CAP will promote further opportunities for sustainable pesticide use, putting agriculture closer in line with the ambitions of the Farm to Fork strategy.
+The CAP 2023-27 promotes further opportunities for sustainable pesticide use, putting agriculture closer in line with the ambitions of the Farm to Fork strategy.

 CAP specific objectives

-The sustainable use of pesticides is relevant for a number of the new CAP’s specific objectives, particularly those relating to natural resources and biodiversity.
+The sustainable use of pesticides is relevant for a number of specific objectives for the CAP 2023-27, particularly those relating to natural resources and biodiversity.

-In their CAP strategic plans, EU countries will have the flexibility to tailor strategies and interventions that can reduce national reliance on pesticides, in line with EU targets.
+In their CAP Strategic Plans, EU countries have the flexibility to tailor strategies and interventions that can reduce national reliance on pesticides, in line with EU targets.

 New green architecture

-The new CAP will include a new green architecture, which will enhance opportunities for alternatives to harmful pesticides.
-For example, the enhanced conditionality of the new CAP will form a stronger baseline of legal standards regarding the proper use of pesticides.
-Moreover, a significant portion of the CAP’s budget will be devoted to eco-schemes, which can support voluntary practices by farmers – more ambitious than the legal baseline – that contribute to the sustainable use of pesticides.
+The CAP 2023-27 includes a new green architecture, which enhances opportunities for alternatives to harmful pesticides.
+For example, the enhanced conditionality of the CAP 2023-27 forms a stronger baseline of legal standards regarding the proper use of pesticides.
+Moreover, a significant portion of the CAP’s budget is devoted to eco-schemes, which can support voluntary practices by farmers – more ambitious than the legal baseline – that contribute to the sustainable use of pesticides.
 The Commission published an indicative list of eco-schemes in January 2021.
 In addition, support for rural development will continue to fund land management payments, investments, knowledge-building, innovation and co-operation relevant to the sustainable use of pesticides.